leejo/CGI.pm/README.md

 independent of the others, this allows you to save the state of the script and restore it later.

-For example, using the object oriented style, here is how you create a simple "Hello World" HTML page:
+For example, using the object oriented style:

     #!/usr/bin/env perl